MicrosoftDocs/bot-docs/articles/bot-framework-intelligence-vision.md

 # Add image and video understanding to your bot
-The Vision APIs bring advanced image and video understanding skills to your bots.
-State-of-the-art algorithms allow you to process images or videos and get back information you can transform into actions.
-For example, you can use them to recognize objects, people's faces, age, gender or even feelings.

-The Vision APIs support a variety of image understanding features.
-They can identify mature or explicit content, estimate and accent colors, categorize the content of images, perform optical character recognition, and describe an image with complete English sentences.
-The Vision APIs also support several image and video processing capabilities, such as intelligently generating image or video thumbnails, or stabilizing the output of a video.

-> [!TIP]
-> You can play with the popular <a href="https://www.captionbot.ai/" target="_blank">CaptionBot.ai</a> to see some of the Vision APIs in action.
-If you want to explore more, you can find detailed documentation about each API, including developer guides and API references, on the <a href="https://www.microsoft.com/cognitive-services/en-us/documentation" target="_blank">documentation site</a>.

-Cognitive Services provide four APIs you can use to process images or videos:

-## Computer Vision API
-The <a href="https://www.microsoft.com/cognitive-services/en-us/computer-vision-api" target="_blank">Computer Vision API</a> extracts rich information about images (such as objects or people), determines if the image contains mature or explicit content, and processes text (using OCR) in images.

-## Emotion API
-The <a href="https://www.microsoft.com/cognitive-services/en-us/emotion-api" target="_blank">Emotion API</a> analyzes human faces and recognizes their emotion across eight possible categories of human emotions.

-## Face API
-The <a href="https://www.microsoft.com/cognitive-services/en-us/face-api" target="_blank">Face API</a> detects human faces, compares them to similar faces, and can even organize people into groups according to visual similarity.

-## Video API
-The <a href="https://www.microsoft.com/cognitive-services/en-us/video-api" target="_blank">Video API</a> analyzes and processes video to stabilize video output, detects motion, tracks faces, and can generate a motion thumbnail summary of the video.

 ## Vision API examples for bots
 The Vision APIs are useful for any bot that receives images as input from users and wants to distill actionable information from them.
 Here are a few examples: